Saffron Rice - Persian Polo

 Aromatic Persian Saffron Rice – Polo

 Rice and Saffron are married in Persian cuisine; they simply belong together.
-The traditional Persian rice was (now limited) grown on the rice patties of the southern Caspian Sea.
+The traditional Persian rice was (now limited) grown on the rice paddies of the southern Caspian Sea.

-Saffron Rice is a staple and the main dish on any Persian table, served with many types of stews or as a stand alone dish often with other ingredients blended in.
+Saffron Rice is a staple and the main dish on any Persian table, served with many types of stews and side dish, or as a standalone dish often with other ingredients blended in.